oliverbatey/forager/README.md

 # Socials Summariser - Proof of Concept
 Proof of concept tool designed to extract Deliveroo-related content from Reddit and generate summaries for convenient access within the company.
-If this project receives approval for automation, the code will be transferred to a new repository using the ML Platform cookiecutter.
+If this project receives approval for automation, the code will be transferred to a new repository structured using the ML Platform cookiecutter.
 This transition will enable it to operate as an Argo Workflow.

 The summarisation is divided into three steps: `extract`, `summarise` and `publish`.
-The logic for these functions are contained in their respective python files `reddit_summariser/{extract, summarise, publish}`.
+The logic for these functions are contained in their respective python files `reddit_summariser/{extract, summarise, publish}.py`.
 Each of these can be executed via a Python CLI.

 ### Extract
 This makes a request to Reddit's API for submissions and comments on a given subreddit (`r/deliveroos` by default).
 By default, the newest 5 submissions are pulled, but this could easily be extended.